pranavanand24/Interview-Prep/README.md

-# -- One Stop Solution for Coding Interview Preparation in Python --
+# -- Trying to make One Stop Solution for Coding Interview Preparation in Python --

 Tech interviews can be intimidating.
 They often have several phases, from the first technical phone screen, to a remote coding interview or assignment, to the final on-site interview and whiteboard challenge.